-467 N-factor is used to convert 50-pascal blower door air flows to natural air flows and is dependent on geographic location and # of stories.
-These were developed by applying the LBNL infiltration model (see LBNL paper 21040, Exegisis of Proposed ASHRAE Standard 119: Air Leakage Performance for Detached Single-Family Residential Buildings; Sherman, 1986; page v-vi, Appendix page 7-9) to the reported wind speeds and outdoor temperatures provided by the NRDC 30-year climate normals.
+569 N-factor is used to convert 50-pascal blower door air flows to natural air flows and is dependent on geographic location and # of stories.
+These were developed by applying the LBNL infiltration model (see LBNL paper 21040, Exegisis of Proposed ASHRAE Standard 119: Air Leakage Performance for Detached Single-Family Residential Buildings; Sherman, 1986; page vvi, Appendix page 7-9) to the reported wind speeds and outdoor temperatures provided by the NRDC 30-year climate normals.
 For more information, see Bruce Harley, CLEAResult "Infiltration Factor Calculations Methodology.doc".

-http://academic.udayton.edu/kissock/http/Weather/citylistUS.htm).
+570 The 10-year average annual heating degree day value is calculated for each location, using a balance point for heating equipment use of 60 degrees (based on data obtained from http://academic.udayton.edu/kissock/http/Weather/citylistUS.htm).
 The 60-degree balance point is used based on a PRISM evaluation of approximately 600,000 Ohio residential single family customers showing this is the point below which heating is generally used.

-= actual.
-If not available, use469:
+ηHeat = Efficiency in COP of Heating equipment = actual.
+If not available, use571:

-System Type Age of Equipment HSPF Estimate COP Estimate 470
+System Type Age of Equipment HSPF Estimate COP Estimate 572

 Heat Pump Before 2006 6.8 2.00

 After 2006 7.7 2.26

 Resistance n/a n/a 1.00

-293.1 = Converts MMBtu to kWh
+293.1 = Converts MMBTU to kWh